Topological order and Fractons from Gauging Exponential Symmetries: Global and Exponential Charge Symmetries Gauge Theories

-We now turn to the study of excited states in the spectrum of the Hamiltonian $H$ in Eq. \eqref{model1}.
-Due to the fixed-point nature of $H$, all dispersion bands are flat and excitations are localized in real space.
-Charge and flux quasiparticles are associated with eigenvalues of $\mathcal Q_r$ and $\mathcal Br$ that differ from $+1$.
-As in usual gauge theories, these excitations emerge at the endpoints of open strings or higher-dimensional objects.
-Here, we study open versions of the double-string holonomies $W^{(i)}$ and $V^{(i)}$.
-From inspection, one can show that all these operators create four-particles bound states at each of their endpoints that are fully mobile on the lattice, ensuring they move collectively.
-For illustration, in Fig. \ref{string_operators}, we show the excitation pattern created by open string operators $W^{(1)}_y$ and $W^{(2)}_y,$ of size $s$ at coordinate $y=y_0$, when acted on a ground state.
+We now turn to the study of topological excitations of the Hamiltonian $H$ in Eq.~\eqref{model1}.
+Owing to the fixed-point nature of $H$, all dispersion bands are flat, and excitations remain localized in real space.
+Charge and flux quasiparticles are associated with eigenvalues of $\mathcal Q_r$ and $\mathcal B_r$ that differ from $+1$.
+As in conventional gauge theories, these excitations appear at the endpoints of open string operators.
+In our case, we consider open versions of the double-string holonomies $W^{(i)}$ and $V^{(i)}$.
+A direct inspection shows that all such operators create four-particle bound states at each endpoint.
+These bound states are fully mobile on the lattice, ensuring that the constituent quasiparticles move collectively.
+For illustration, in Fig.~\ref{string_operators}, we display the excitation pattern produced by the open string operators $W^{(1)}(x)$ and $W^{(2)}(x)$ of length $s$ extended along y-direction.
+As shown, the action of $W^{(i)}$ (and similarly $V^{(i)}$) creates quadrupole bound states localized at the endpoints of the string.

-As illustrated in Fig. \ref{string_operators}, the role of $W^{(i)}$ (and also $V^{(i)}$) is to create quadrupole bound states at their endpoints.
-The excitations, when studied individually, can possess quantum numbers that are position-dependent, suggesting that isolated excitations or dipole-bound states can have constrained mobility.
-As we argue in the next section, in fact, dipolar bound states and isolated excitations mobility are rather restricted, and correspond to lineons and fractons, respectively.

-\subsection{Excitations with Constrained Mobility}
+\subsubsection{Excitations with Constrained Mobility}

-While open $W^{(i)}$ and $V^{(i)}$ string operators create fully mobile excitations, here we argue that open $F^{(i)}$ and $G^{(i)}$ strings create, at their endpoints, dipolar bound states that are lineons, i.e., that can only move along 1-dimensional sublattices.
-Fig. \ref{dipolar_bound} illustrates the excitation creation pattern at the endpoints of such strings.
-The restriction on the dipole mobility derives from the fact that one cannot bend their corresponding lines without exciting additional quasiparticles from the vacuum.
-All one can do to move dipole-bound states is to stretch or compress $F^{(i)}$ and $G^{(i)}$ along straight lines, indicating that such bound states correspond to lineons.
+While the open string operators $W^{(i)}$ and $V^{(i)}$ create fully mobile excitations, we now argue that the open strings $F^{(i)}$ and $G^{(i)}$ generate dipolar bound states at their endpoints that behave as lineons—excitations restricted to motion along one-dimensional sublattices.
+The excitation patterns produced by these operators are illustrated in Fig.~\ref{dipolar_bound}.
+The restricted mobility of these dipolar excitations arises from the fact that their associated strings cannot be bent without creating additional quasiparticles from the vacuum.
+As a result, the only allowed motion of these bound states involves stretching or compressing the $F^{(i)}$ and $G^{(i)}$ strings along straight lines.